A Vitamin D deficiency can have many negative consequences on your health.

 1. FALLING SICK OFTEN

 Your immune system protects you from bacteria and viruses that can cause illness.
-V D interacts with the cells that build the immune system.
+Vitamin D interacts with the cells that build the immune system.
 When your body runs low on vitamin D, it affects your immunity, making you more prone to ailments like cold and flu, fever, allergies, asthma, and eczema.
 These are just a few among more than 80 illnesses that can be caused by problems with the immune function.